 Because PennDOT specifies a total dollar amount as well as a time limitation for Non Project Specific Open Ends, supplementing them is generally only done for adding a subconsultant.
-Changes in time of completion for Non Project Specific Open End Agreements are only done when justified by the IO and with the approval of the Office of Chief Counsel.
-Changes in funding amount for Non Project Specific Open End Agreements are only done when justified by the IO and with the approval of the Office of Chief Counsel and the office of the Comptroller.
+Changes in time of completion for Non Project Specific Open End Agreements are only done when justified by the IO and with the approval of the Deputy Secretary for Highway Administration or designee.
+Changes in funding amount for Non

+Project Specific Open End Agreements are only done when justified by the IO and with the approval of the Office of Chief Counsel and the office of the Comptroller.